martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 The DTLS handshake is the first data that is exchanged on a connection, though additional QUIC-specific data might be included, see {{additions}}.

-Issue:

-: FEC and its role in this protocol in this are very poorly understood by this author.
-This design assumes that FEC packets are not protected so that an intermediary might repair an opaque QUIC exchange.
-However, that might be completely inappropriate.
-A more principled approach might be to avoid designing FEC here and instead to examine the use of generic FEC for encrypted protocols separately.
-That would potentially yield improvements for other protocols that build on unreliable lower layers.

 Alternative Design:

 : DTLS could be used as a drop-in replacement for the handshake protocol used by